 Research shows that the more in-depth you process information (i.e., the more meaning you give to and the more associations you make with a stimulus), the more likely it’ll be stored in memory and you’ll be able to remember it later.

 However, memory recall is a function of not only the depth but the elaboration of encoding.
 Elaboration is the extensiveness of encoding at any given level.
-In other words, likelihood of recall is positively correlated not only with the meaning given to and number of associations made with a stimulus, but also the additional details observed (which by the way is positively correlated with the amount of attention you give the stimulus).
+In other words, likelihood of recall is positively correlated with not only the meaning given to and number of associations made with a stimulus, but also the additional details observed.

-Using the previous illustration as an example, elaboration in the shallow level could mean also hearing your name being said loudly; in the intermediate level, identifying the person as a familiar man and not a woman; and in the deepest level, associating the current event not just with previously experienced pleasant social interactions, but also those you’ve had specially with the man coming towards you.
+Using the previous illustration as an example, elaboration in the shallow level could mean also hearing your name being said loudly; in the intermediate level, identifying the person as a familiar man and not a woman; and in the deepest level, associating the current event not just with previous social interactions, but also those you’ve had specifically with the man coming towards you.
 Associating external data with personal values and past experiences is referred to as self-referencing, an effective type of deep elaboration.

 So how exactly can you effectively elaborate?